• There are no suggestions because the search field is empty.

 Listen to Audio Version:

-With all the available free and cheap translation available, it is good for you to remember that sometimes, high quality translation is important.
-Here are some of the risks you take by not hiring a professional for your translations.
+With all the free and cheap translation available, it is good to remember that sometimes, high-quality translation is important.
+Here are some risks you take by not hiring a professional for your translations.

 In this blog, I only discuss the risks.
-If you want to know how to get a high-quality translation read 8 Considerations for Getting High-Quality Document Translation.
+If you want high-quality translation, read 8 Considerations for Getting High-Quality Document Translation.

-Many times, I hear people say that they have internal employees or distributors translate their materials.
+I often hear people say that they have internal employees or distributors who translate their materials.
 It seems easy, rational, and less expensive.
-Yet it is not.
+Yet, it is not.
 The opportunity cost of taking them away from their primary job and the risks of their translation skills cause problems.

-In the podcast episode with Randi Rogers, she explains how having their in-country marketing person translate their materials led to a loss of a whole week of marketing and sales activities.
+In the podcast episode with Randi Rogers, she explains how having their in-country marketing person translate their materials led to losing a week of marketing and sales activities.

-In an upcoming podcast episode with Zach Selch he explains that your distributors opportunity cost and lack of prioritization might not get you the business you plan.
+In the podcast episode with Zach Selch, he explains that your distributors' opportunity cost and lack of prioritization might prevent you from achieving the business you plan.

 From personal experience, we see it occasionally.
 We had a client ask us to review a translation done by an employee who completely changed the meaning of the material.
-If they had not asked us to review it, they would have never known.
+They would have never known if they had not asked us to review it.

 (government, legal, education, health, social services)

-Title VI of the Civil Rights Act of 1964, which prohibits discrimination based on national origin, and 2000’s Executive Order 13166, which affirms Title VI’s language access requirement, require organizations that receive any federal support to provide language access.
-The DOJ maintains a website, www.lep.gov, that gives information for recipients of aid about furnishing language access.
+Title VI of the Civil Rights Act of 1964, which prohibits discrimination based on national origin, and 2000’s Executive Order 13166, which affirms Title VI’s language access requirement, require organizations that receive federal support to provide language access.
+The DOJ maintains a website, www.lep.gov, that gives aid recipients information about furnishing language access.
 Basically, it is the law.
-But there are examples where organizations get into trouble by not providing services.
+However, there are examples where organizations get into trouble by not providing services.

 For example, NY police failed to translate papers filled by a woman that said she feared her husband would kill her and her two daughters.
 Months later, they were stabbed and killed.
-In the lawsuit, it became apparent that often when victims of domestic violence do not speak the language, they fail to get the protections that they need.
-By law, all people in the US should have the protection of the police.
+In the lawsuit, it became apparent that often, when victims of domestic violence do not speak the language, they fail to get the protections that they need.
+By law, all people in the US should be protected by the police.
 Read more about the lawsuit in a NY Post article.

-Just as lawsuits can happen to the public services entities not providing language services, they can also happen to commercial operations.
+Just as lawsuits can happen to public service entities that do not provide language services, they can also happen to commercial operations.

-Universal Studios was sued by a Guatemalan family after their 38-year-old father suffered a fatal heart attack after he got off the Skull Island: Reign of Kong attraction.
+A Guatemalan family sued Universal Studios after their 38-year-old father suffered a fatal heart attack after he got off the Skull Island: Reign of Kong attraction.
 He had previous heart issues, only spoke Spanish, and could not read the English warning signs.
-The suit stated that since Universal Studios attracts international travelers, it is not unreasonable to have warning signs translated into Spanish, and French so visitors can make informed decisions about whether they should go on the ride.
-A recent update to the lawsuit by US News claims that this lawsuit could end up requiring all US theme parks to require warning signs in Spanish.
+The suit stated that since Universal Studios attracts international travelers, it is not unreasonable to have warning signs translated into Spanish and French so visitors can decide whether to go on the ride.
+A recent update to the lawsuit by US News claims that this lawsuit could require all US theme parks to require warning signs in Spanish.

 Losses don’t just come from lawsuits.
-Imagine translating your tagline into offensive words or a misrepresentation of what you do.
-A huge company, HSBC Bank learned the hard way when they launched a $10 million branding campaign that flopped.
-Their catchphrase "Assume Nothing" was mistranslated as "Do Nothing" in various countries.
-Read about this and other translation mistakes – 9 Little Translation Mistakes that Caused Big Problems.
+Imagine translating your tagline into offensive words or misrepresenting what you do.
+A huge company, HSBC Bank, learned the hard way when it launched a $10 million branding campaign that flopped.
+Their "Assume Nothing" catchphrase was mistranslated as "Do Nothing" in various countries.

 Piggy bank broken with money inside on white background

-Well, there are two words where it can cause a real problem in medical situations if you try to apply this rule.
+Well, there are two words where trying to apply this rule can cause a real problem in medical situations.

 Embarazado – instead of meaning embarrassed, it means pregnant.